audioo/audioo/README.md

 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: maraudery@protonmail.com

+**If a project is not archived, then I am still working on updating & maintaining it.
+I am currently occupied with school and work which is why updates are very slow.
+For anyone who is waiting on anything with any of my projects, please let me know via email.
+I would be happy to prioritize the issue and help!**

 **Show some love by starring a repository!
 See the projects I am proudest of below:**